SWiessler/ParkHobokenV2/README.md

 Navigate to src

-Nnpm run ios OR npm run android
+npm run ios OR npm run android